PSO Waveform Functions

 Configuring Waveform Scaling

 To configure the Waveform Scaling feature, use the PsoWaveformScalingConfigure() function.
-Use the $scalingMode argument to select the Waveform parameter(s) to which to apply the scaling configuration.
-Use the $scalingInput argument to select the input to the scaling operation.
+The $scalingMode argument specifies the waveform parameter(s) to which to apply the PSO waveform scaling.
+Use the enum PsoWaveformScalingMode values to set this argument.
+The $scalingInput argument specifies the input to the PSO waveform scaling.
+Use the enum PsoWaveformScalingInput values to set this argument.
 Use the $inputRange argument to specify the valid range of input values for the scaling operation.

-For the DrivePulseStreamVelocity input option, specify this range in values of units per second.
+For the DrivePulseStreamVelocity input option, specify the range in values of units per second.
 See the Pulse Stream section of the Device Functions topic for more information on the Drive Pulse Stream feature.

 Specifies the configuration of the optional PSO waveform scaling feature.